 Litigants usually pay their own attorney’s fees in addition to a $150 350 fee for filing a civil case in federal court.
 (Plaintiffs who can’t afford the fee can ask to proceed without paying.)
 For criminal cases, the government provides a court-appointed attorney for anyone who can’t afford one.

-Many rules exist regarding how evidence and testimony are presented, trial procedure, courtroom behavior and, etiquette and how evidence and testimony are presented.
-These rules are designed to promote fairness and allow each side an opportunity to adequately present its case.
-For federal courts, the rules are determined by committees composed of judges, professors and lawyers appointed by the Chief Justice of the United States.
-The rules are then approved by the Judicial Conference of the United States and become law unless Congress votes to reject or modify them.
-State courts and local courts have their own committees and procedural rules, sometimes adapted from the rules for the federal courts.
+Many rules exist regarding how evidence and testimony are presented, trial procedure, courtroom behavior and, etiquette, and how evidence and testimony are presented.
+These rules are designed to promote fairness and allow each side an opportunity to present its case adequately.
+The rules are determined by committees composed of judges, professors, and lawyers appointed by the United States’ Chief Justice for federal courts.
+The rules are then approved by the United States’ Judicial Conference and become law unless Congress votes to reject or modify them.
+State courts and local courts have their own committees and procedural rules, sometimes adapted from the federal courts’ rules.
 Many judges also have their own rules guiding conduct in their courtrooms.

 Let’s now take a look at the federal court system and why it’s so important.